pingcap/tiflow/docs/design/2021-10-22-ticdc-mq-sink-custom-partition-dispatch.md

 ### Scenario Tests

 ### Compatibility Tests

+Before this, if the user specified partition rule is not matched, use the default one.
+After this one, if any of the user specified partition expressions is not valid, create changefeed will be failed.

 #### Upgrade compatibility

 When upgrading from the TiCDC version which does not support this feature yet, the old dispatch rule should be correctly handled, which means changefeed sync data correctly.